pangeo-data/pangeo/docs/packages.rst

 Packages
 ========

-Pangeo is not one specific software pacakge.
+Pangeo is not one specific software package.
 A Pangeo environment is made of up of many different open-source software packages.
 Each of these packages has its own repository, documentation, and development team.